 - Program initiation – This includes approving the program’s business case along with the final authorization and issuance of the program charter.

-- Program funding – The program governance board has the complete financial responsibility of the initial funding and any funding related details and decisions after the initiation of the program.
+- Program funding – The program governance board has the complete financial responsibility for the initial funding and any funding related details and decisions after the initiation of the program.

 - Program reviews – The program governance board should specify details related to the periodic program reviews.